 Assistant Principal Careers: Job, Education and Salary Information

-At-a-glance: assistant principals
+At-a-glance: Assistant principals

 Assistant principal job description

 When you think back to when you attended school, you may remember your vice principal as a stern man or woman who kept the students in line.
-And while assistant principals are usually the first ones to handle behavior problems, the role has evolved beyond being just a disciplinarian and operations manager to also include instructional leadership.
+And, while assistant principals are usually the first ones to handle behavior problems, the role has evolved beyond being just a disciplinarian and operations manager to also include instructional leadership.

-Who makes good assistant principals?
+Who makes a good assistant principal?